 What This Villa Cost

 We paid £75/night for 4 including breakfast.
-We always book via Agoda, you can find the Villa Balapitya on their website.
+Booking via Agoda, you can find the Villa Balapitya on their website.
 We think we were upgraded, the villa normally costs more than this, we actually booked a 2 bedroom apartment at the same property.

 Find Villa Balapitya Beach Prices and Availability Below